CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver.md

 **Rumors at Stonehill Inn.** In the common room of the inn, characters can gather several useful leads by mingling with the townspeople and striking up conversations.
 The rumors circulating within the Stonehill Inn include:

 * Narth, an elderly farmer, shares that "Sister Garaele, the overseer of the Shrine of Luck, recently returned to town, injured and fatigued."
-* Elsa, a talkative barmaid, reveals that "Daran Edermath, the orchard keeper, is a former adventurer."
+* Elsa, a talkative barmaid, reveals that "Daran Edermath, the ogrekinhard keeper, is a former adventurer."
 * Lanar, a miner, reports that "Ore raiders have been sighted at the east end of Trident Trail, and the town master is searching for someone to handle the situation."
 * Trilena, the innkeeper's wife, discloses the tragic story of Thel Dendrar, a local woodcarver who confronted the Lavender Lancers and was subsequently murdered.
 She also reveals that Thel's family has gone missing.
 Unbeknownst to Trilena and the townsfolk, the Lavender Lancers have taken Thel's wife and children to their hidden hideout.
 * Pip, Toblen's young son, recounts Carp, Qelline Alderleaf's son, who discovered a secret tunnel in the woods, barely escaping the Lavender Lancers' pursuit.